voostindie/markdown-curator/README.md

 @Binds @IntoSet abstract ChangeProcessor bindMyOwnCustomProcessor(MyOwnCustomChangeProcessor processor);
 ```

 Whenever a change is detected, the curator executes your processors to handle the incoming change, optionally producing new changes for your own domain objects.
-After all processors have been executed it runs the queries.
+After all processors have been executed it runs the queries (after a slight delay).

-> The curator *always* runs all queries.
-It's not (yet) smart enough to detect that a query's output will not change based on the changes processed.
-That would be a cool feature to add to the system, but it would also be solving a problem that I currently do not have; see the FAQ.

 **IMPORTANT**: make sure your change processor are registered as `@Singleton`s!

-By extending the `ChangeProcessorTemplate` class you get the choice between full and incremental change processing, and an easy way to split the logic of the various processing in separate methods.
+By extending the `ChangeProcessorTemplate` class you get a headstart into change processing, and an easy way to split the logic of the various processing in separate methods.

+If your change processor transforms objects of one type (e.g. `Document`s) into another (e.g. `Project`s) and also stores them in a repository for use in queries, then extend either the `MapBasedEntityRepository` or the `SetBasedEntityRepository`.
+These do all the heavy lifting, leaving just the minor details to you.

 As an example of a custom change processor, see the built-in `Journal` or `ProjectRepository`.